dy/spect/readme.md

 * _Function_ is considered an [observable](https://ghub.io) / [observ](https://ghub.io) / [mutant](https://ghub.io/mutant);
 * any other value is considered constant.

-`values` reflect new `deps` state and passed as arguments.
-Returned `teardown` function is used as destructor, when the deps state changes.
+Deps `state` is passed as arguments.
+Returned `teardown` function is used as destructor, when the `state` changes.

 ```js
 import { state, fx } from 'spect'